-Human minds and hearts are wired for emotional signaling and emotional motivation (Greenspan & Shanker, 2004; Lewis, Amini, & Lannon, 2000; Panksepp, 1998).
-If these are ignored or mishandled by the educator, then the security ethic will predominate.
+Human minds and hearts are wired for emotional signaling and emotional motivation (Greenspan & Shanker 2004; Lewis, Amini & Lannon, 2000; Panksepp 1998).
+If these are ignored or mishandled by the educator, then the safety ethic will predominate.
 The students may spend much of their energy in self-protection, leaving little energy for openness to learning.
 The educator needs to establish healthy emotional signaling with each student in order to influence his or her emotional drive.
 An emotional connection provides the bridge for communication and influence.
-Without it, academic motivation is reliant on the residue of family motivation-which may be enough for many Asian Americans, for example, but is not sufficient for other students in American classrooms (Steinberg, 1996; Li, 2005).
+Without it, academic motivation is reliant on the residue of family motivation (which may be enough for many Asian Americans but not so well for other students in American classrooms, Steinberg, 1996; Li, 2005).

-Step 2: Establish a Climate Supportive of Achievement and Ethical Character
+Step 2: Establish a climate supportive of achievement and ethical character.

 In simpler times, children learned morality through observation and direct contact with adults during the basic chores and activities of life at home and in the local community.
-Divorced from the everyday life of most adults and placed in the artificial learning setting of the school, children's social life today revolves around the classroom and school.
-It is here they learn how to get along with peers, how to participate in group work and decision making, how to be a citizen, and many other skills they take with them into adulthood: "The only way to prepare for social life is to engage in social life" (Dewey, 1909/1975, p.14).
-As Dewey argues, the school should be constructed as a social institution that integrates both intellectual and moral training.
+Divorced from the everyday life of most adults and placed in the artificial learning setting of the school, children's social life revolves around the classroom and school.
+It is here they learn how to get along with peers, how to participate in group work and decision making, how to be a citizen, and many other skills they take with them into adulthood.
+"The only way to prepare for social life is to engage in social life" (Dewey, 1909/1975 p.14).
+As Dewey argues, the school should be constructed as a social institution that integrates intellectual and moral training.

-Organizational climates and cultures shape perceptions and behavior (Power, Higgins, & Kohlberg, 1989; Power & Higgins-D'Alessandro, chapter 12 this volume).
+Organizational climates and cultures shape perceptions and behavior (Power, Higgins & Kohlberg, 1989; Power & Higgins, this volume).
 In the broad sense the climate includes the structures of the social environment, the overt and hidden systems of rewards and punishment, the goals and aspirations of the social group, and the general discourse about goals.
 In the specific sense, climate has to do with how people treat one another, how they work together, how they make decisions together, what feelings are encouraged, and what expectations are nurtured.